catalyzeio/stratum-docs/setting-up-dns.md

 ---

 # How do I setup DNS to point to my Datica environment?
 The Platform environments are designed to have CNAMES or ALIAS records pointed at them.
 We create a public hostname for the environment that functions as the target of your DNS entries.
-You will receive your public hostname as part of your onboarding process after we provision your environment. ***Datica Public Hostname:*** `pod0123.catalyzeapps.com`
+You will receive your public hostname as part of your on-boarding process after we provision your environment. ***Datica Public Hostname:*** `pod0123.catalyzeapps.com`

 ## CNAME Records
 Use CNAMES for pointing specific subdomains at the Datica public hostname. ***CNAME Example:*** `mysite.wxyz.com CNAME pod0123.catalyzeapps.com`